 A17.
 When is the due date to pay the programme fees?

 If your application is successful, you will receive an offer of admission via email with instructions to view the Letter of Enrolment via the Study Abroad Portal .
-Should you accept the offer, you are required to make payment within 3 days of accepting the offer.
+Should you accept the offer, you are required to make payment within 5 days of accepting the offer.
 Click "Make Payment" in the Study Abroad portal to view your bill and make payment.
+Payment has to be made online via Flywire platform.
+We currently only accept credit card payment/bank transfer.

 A18.
 What should I do if I wish to withdraw from the programme?